Home > Meditation > Free Meditation Support > Meditation Articles > Dealing With Change and Stress: Meditation Therapy

 Through the years, I’ve had a lot opportunity to work with people under stress and I’ve seen how important meditation is for staying balanced.
 If you have stress in your life, meditation can be an immense help to you.

-In this Meditation Therapy tape I’ll share principles and techniques that can help you bring balance and peace back into your life.
+In this article I’ll share principles and techniques that can help you bring balance and peace back into your life.
 Stress training is common today; everyone from fortune 500 companies to the military recognizes how important it is to give people tools to deal with this potential killer.
 But, most stress training simply helps people relax.
 As important as this is, it is not enough because it works only with the conscious or subconscious mind.
 Meditation, however, enlists the superconsciousness, the infinite awareness at the core of our being.
 It is from this deep level that lasting changes come.

 Unhealthy levels of stress usually come from trying to control the uncontrollable.
 The “fight or flight” response biologically programs us to respond to challenge with some level of stress.
 But, not all stress is unhealthy, and in fact, some degree of pressure is vital to our well-being.
 Without it we become bored and look for stimulation.
 We watch TV and movies, or play games, sports and engage in activities that have no purpose other to excite the mind.
 Recent studies show that stimulation for the brain is almost as important to our well-being as food and water.
 Entertainment moguls know that excitement can be like an drug and use it to hook us on their programs.
 The next time you watch a TV show or a movie, look for their deliberate attempts to shock you — loud music, sudden scene changes, and odd lighting effects.
 The nervous system gradually adapts to this kind of stimulation and begins to close down.
 Soon we feel the need to find more excitement.